-You’ll find an enormous selection of games for Android phones in the Google Play Store, but it can be challenging to identify the gems.
-Here, we have compiled some of the best Android games that are currently on the market.
+You’ll find an enormous selection of games for Android phones in the Google Play Store, but it can be challenging to identify the real gems.
+Here, we’ve compiled some of the best Android games that are currently available.
 Some are free and others cost a few bucks, but all of them provide an entertaining experience on the go.

 Action and adventure games

 If you’re a Legend of Zelda fan, then Oceanhorn might be the game for you.
 The popular title features a solid narrative and terrific visuals, along with a captivating soundtrack.
 It’s pretty easy to play, too.

 Broken Age has long been a fan favorite, and now it’s finally coming to mobile.
 The game boasts beautifully designed graphics and a well-written story.
 It’s hand-animated, and offers a ton of puzzles to make your way through.
 It even has an A-list cast, including the voices of Elijah Wood, Jack Black, and Masasa Moyo.

 The Dragon Ball series has seen somewhat of a resurgence over the past few years, and Dragon Ball Legends capitalizes on that.
 The game is a lot of fun, especially if you’re a Dragon Ball fan, and it sees you fight through a series of different levels, collecting abilities and characters along the way.
 It’s also built to be played in portrait mode, which makes it easy to play on the road.